The Together Project runs intergenerational activities that bring joy to people’s lives.

 WHERE WE’RE AT

 Our first format is Songs & Smiles, a weekly singing and social group for babies and toddlers, their grown-ups and older people, held in residential care homes.
-It’s been running since July 2017 in London (we're currently in the boroughs of Waltham Forest and Newham), and, we’re really proud to say, has brought happiness to lots of people.
+It’s been running in London since July 2017 and launched in Surrey in 2018, and, we’re really proud to say, has brought happiness to lots of people.

 The feedback from staff, residents, their families and the children’s parents has been unanimously positive and incredibly moving.
 We're now in the process of rolling out to other locations in the UK, with more exciting activities to follow.